ASCIA PCC Allergen immunotherapy 2019153.65 KB

 It is recommended that allergen immunotherapy is continued for about 3-5 years, to reduce the likelihood that your allergies will return.
 Whilst undergoing allergen immunotherapy, you can still use your allergy medications and you should continue your asthma medications at the same time in the usual way.
 It is important to note that allergen immunotherapy should only be initiated by a doctor who is fully trained in allergy.

 Immunotherapy injections versus sublingual immunotherapy

 Immunotherapy has been given by injection for more than 100 years and many studies prove that it is effective.
-A number of studies published in the last 5 years have shown that very high dose sublingual immunotherapy (SLIT), where allergen extracts (drops or tablets) are retained under the tongue for a few minutes, then swallowed, can also be effective.
+A number of studies published in the last five years have shown that very high dose sublingual immunotherapy (SLIT), where allergen extracts (tablets, sprays or drops) are retained under the tongue for a few minutes, then swallowed, can also be effective.
 SLIT has a longer history of use in Europe than in Australia and New Zealand, where it is used more commonly than injected immunotherapy.

 The allergen extracts currently available in Australia and New Zealand for oral and injected therapy are very potent, and are NOT the extremely weak and ineffective extracts used by some medical practitioners ten or more years ago.

 Allergy injections start with a very low dose.
 A small needle is used which may be uncomfortable, but not very painful.
 The dose is gradually increased on a regular (usually weekly) basis, until an effective (maintenance) dose is reached.
 This usually takes three to six months.
 This dose may vary between patients, depending on the degree of sensitivity.